Dundrum Town Centre: Name

 "Dundrum Town Centre" was originally a local government term, defined by Dún Laoghaire–Rathdown County Council, before the shopping centre was built.
 It was described as "the area between the Luas line, the Dundrum Relief Road, the Taney Road / Upper Churchtown Road junction, and the Wyckham By-Pass Route.
 It is mainly zoned for "town centre" uses, but with some parts zoned residential."
 The shopping centre was built under the provisions of the Urban Structure Plan for the Dundrum Town Centre zone.

-The name Dundrum Shopping Centre referred to an older, smaller, shopping centre off Main Street in Dundrum, which is still open, and home to Lidl, Dealz, Mulveys of Dundrum.
-Following many years of decay, efforts have been made to revamp this area and it is now known as Dundrum Village Centre.
+The name 'Dundrum Shopping Centre' referred to an older, smaller, shopping centre off Main Street in Dundrum, which is still open, and home to Lidl, Dealz and Mulveys of Dundrum.
+Following many years of decay, efforts have been made to revamp this area and it is now known as 'Dundrum Village Centre'.

-Tenants
+Tenants and customer footfall

-Dundrum Town Centre contains a range of retail, restaurant and entertainment tenants.
-Retail stores include Tesco Ireland, Marks and Spencer, H&M, Next, Harvey Nichols, Gap, Hollister Co., Penney's, JD Sports and Zara.
-Entertainment includes a Movies@ cinema and Mill Theatre Dundrum.
-A temporary ice-skating rink is operational during some of the Winter months to host ‘Dundrum on Ice’, which starts in October.
+Dundrum Town Centre contains a range of retail, restaurant and entertainment tenants, many stores being the first in Ireland and flagship locations.
+Brown Thomas opened a new department store spanning two floors in the former House of Fraser in 2022, while Penneys opened a new flagship store in 2023, spanning two floors, in the remaining third and fourth floors.